ale94mleon/Palmiche/docs/source/installation.rst

 .. code-block:: bash

-    # To get the version on develop (only posible alternative for now)
+    # To get the version on development (only posable alternative for now)
     pip install git+https://github.com/ale94mleon/palmiche.git@main